Today, the Laudian Library and the Paddy Room are the

 When entering the Library & Study Centre from the north side, you pass through a wide opening in the stone wall.
-As you look up, you see the floor-to-ceiling windows of the seminar room on the left (pictured).
+As you look up, you see the floor-to-ceiling windows of the Mark Bedingham Seminar Room on the left (pictured).
 There is a sense of dramatic anticipation as you walk inside the building.

 all photos Hufton+Crow, with thanks to Wright & Wright

 The ground floor

 On the ground floor there is a direct route between Canterbury Quad (entered via the Otranto Passage) and Thomas White Quad.
 Readers are able to enter and exit the new building from either north or south.
 Once inside, they reach a large open-plan, informal study area filled with comfortable sofas and low tables.

-At the centre of the main axis of the building, there is a welcoming atrium (pictured right) with a reader enquiry point and, outside, a courtyard garden seen through tall windows.
+At the centre of the main axis of the building, there is a welcoming atrium with a reader enquiry point and, outside, a courtyard garden seen through tall windows.
 From here readers enter the Library & Study Centre’s ground floor reading room, a double-height space with natural light streaming down from the long roof light above.

 Here, readers are able to sit at a number of large desks, with generous accommodation for each student’s laptop and books.
-The rest of the space houses open-access shelving and a study room.
+The rest of the space houses open-access shelving and the Felicia Taylerson Study Room.

 This is an airy and attractive space for readers to use.
 On the east side desks overlook the double-height space of the ground floor reading room (pictured).
 Looking west, there are views down onto the informal study area.

 The first floor

 The main reading room on the first floor is a bright, open and welcoming space.
 Readers have the choice of sitting at a bank of desks looking out eastwards onto the Groves and the Great Lawn, or in more informal seating on the west side of the room.

 A row of high windows running the full length of both sides of the room helps to flood the space with natural light.
 Readers are able to consult the collections housed in the room’s shoulder-height bookshelves.